Deva92dev/electro-point/README.md

 - Use db.select() for complex aggregations, analytics, or when performance is absolutely critical and you only need 2 columns out of 50.

 ### System Performance

+- If you mark a data fetch as "use server", technically anyone can send a POST request to that function.
+If you write it in a normal file, it is internal only.
+It can never be called from the outside world.

 - Import (src/assets): Optimization works + Automatic Size + Automatic Blur + Cache Busting.
 Superior. for static images